Tolufolorunso/tutor-me/README.md

 //URL is
 /api/v1/categories/${_id}

+- Response is
+- Status code: 204 Ok

 {
 	"name": "primary",
 	"description": "This is primary class category"
 }

 ```

 ### Get all subject under a Category Using HTTP GET